caspark/2022-02-17-catlike-tower-defense/README.md

 It works as a game, however there are 2 things that would help it:

-1. An indicator for where you can/can't build, and preventing building on tiles which enemies are already routing to (so that enemies never overlap)
+1. Preventing building on tiles which enemies are already routing to (so that enemies never overlap with towers/walls)
 2. Actual game balance and design tuning :D

 ## Developing